loganrsilvers/typo-terminator/README.md

 to do
 - create/generate word bank
 - create ai to add the typo to words
-- build out the game in HMTL CSS JS
+- build out the game in HTML CSS JS